pawn002/blog/_working_files/LinkedIn/post_contrast_chaser_zero/li_announcement_post_contrast_chaser_zero.md

 # LinkedIn Announcement: Contrast Chaser Zero Case Study

+## Notes

+- Intended to use this to announce blog post to coincide with 24 November 2025 publication but risk assessment flagged possibility that doing so would signal to interested parties I was looking for another job.
+- Relook and likely update this announcement in the future if the above risk changes or is OBE.

 ---

 **New Case Study: How Product Thinking Transformed a Workflow Problem into a Government-Wide Accessibility Tool**